AndroidPatch/APatchDocs/docs/update.md

 ## OTA update with APatch retention

 ::: tip
-Keep the OTA root update of APatch consistent with Magisk.
+Keep the OTA root update process of APatch consistent with that of Magisk.
 :::

 1. Download and start installing the OTA update through your ROM's software